 The Perse has a proud theatrical heritage, counting among its alumni one of the greatest names of the post-war theatre, Sir Peter Hall.
-This tradition continues strongly to the present day with a good number of OPs choosing career streams related to performing arts.
+This tradition continues strongly to the present day with a good number of OPs choosing career streams related to the performing arts.

-But for The Perse this facility does much more than simply promote the arts.
-It enables us to encompass and enrich a host of activities across all academic departments, for example by hosting educational seminars and conferences on all subjects including science, technology, engineering and enterprise.
+The Peter Hall Performing Arts Centre enables us to enrich a host of activities across all academic departments, for example by holding educational seminars and conferences on a wide range of subjects including science, technology, engineering and enterprise.

-The Peter Hall Performing Arts Centre will also benefit children in the wider Cambridge community through our outreach programme.
+This new facility at The Perse will also benefit children in the wider Cambridge community.
 Drama courses, clubs and holiday schools will create opportunities to develop new performing arts talent, as well as improving essential communication skills of children beyond the school gates.